OnapleRPG/Wiki-Dev/README.md

 # Contributing

-The main info you might want to know if you're willing to contribute to our project are available in the [https://github.com/OnapleRPG/Wiki-Dev/blob/master/Contributing.md](contributing guide) .
+The main info you might want to know if you're willing to contribute to our project are available in the [contributing guide](https://github.com/OnapleRPG/Wiki-Dev/blob/master/Contributing.md) .

 # Features

-See the [https://github.com/OnapleRPG/Wiki-Dev/blob/master/Features.md](Feature list) , featuring the current and upcoming Onaple plug-in features.
+See the [Feature list](https://github.com/OnapleRPG/Wiki-Dev/blob/master/Features.md) , featuring the current and upcoming Onaple plug-in features.